mrsalmanahmad/mrsalmanahmad/README.md

 <br />
 <br />

-Hi, I'm Anurag Hazra, a passionate self-taught frontEnd web developer from India.
+Hi, I'm Salman Ahmad, a passionate Automation Engineer from Pakistan.

-- 🔭 I’m currently working on [renderless-components](https://github.com/timelessco/renderless-components)
+- 🔭 I’m currently working as Automation Engineer
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Machine Learning from Kaggle
-- 👯 I’m looking to collaborate on [Github Readme Stats](https://github.com/anuraghazra/github-readme-stats)
+- 👯 I’m looking to collaborate on Automation and Machine Learning Projects
-- 💬 Ask me about anything [here](https://github.com/anuraghazra/anuraghazra/issues)
+- 💬 Ask me about anything

 **Languages and Tools:**